Giorgio Beverly Hills: History

 The store had a reading room, pool table and oak bar, so that men could amuse themselves while the women shopped.

 In 1979, it was determined that there should be a signature fragrance; two years later in November 1981, Giorgio was launched.
 In that year, the Rodeo Drive store had an annual turnover of $6 million.
 Fred Hayman and his wife Gale spent $260,000 on a huge launch party for the perfume, hosted by Merv Griffin, and with food from five of Los Angeles' top restaurants.
 The "GBH" fragrance business would soon turn over $100 million a year.

 In 1987, the fragrance business and the Giorgio Beverly Hills brand was sold to Avon for $165 million.
 The store's name was changed to Fred Hayman Beverly Hills.

 In 1994 the Giorgio brand was acquired by Procter and Gamble for $150 million that combined it with other luxury fragrance brands such as Hugo Boss, Laura Biagiotti and Otto Kern into what is now the P&G Prestige Beauté division.

 Clientele

 Customers included Natalie Wood, Princess Grace, Ronald Reagan, Nancy Reagan, Diana Ross, Charlton Heston, and Elizabeth Taylor.

 Present day

+Giorgio Beverly Hills was identified as a subsidiary in Revlon's 2022 bankruptcy, as BrandCo Giorgio Beverly Hills 2020 LLC.

-The location 273 Rodeo Drive is now a branch of Louis Vuitton.
+The location on 273 Rodeo Drive is now a branch of Louis Vuitton.